-Calming your Dog the Natural Way
+Calming Your Dog the Natural Way

 Dogs, unfortunately, are no stranger to the unpleasant experiences associated with fears, phobias, and anxiety.
 Fortunately, there are ways to calm your dog naturally!

 Fear is an emotion that is felt in response to a real or imagined threat.
 This feeling produces action that in the nervous system that tells your dog to react in one way or another which is known as the fight or flight effect.
 Fear is completely normal and without it an animal’s survival would be jeopardized.
 Even humans deal with this on a daily basis!
 However, sometimes dogs (and humans) feel fear at times that are not appropriate.

-Phobia is also fear however, it is fear felt in response to something specific.
+Phobia is also fear; however, it is fear felt in response to something specific.
 This could be sounds like fireworks or thunder, objects or even people.
-Often times the phobia can even be triggered by a bad memory or experience so that anytime your dog is reminded of the memory, they feel fear.
+Often times, the phobia can even be triggered by a bad memory or experience so that anytime your dog is reminded of the memory, they feel fear.

 Anxiety, on the other hand, is fear resulting from a perceived or expected danger.
-The dog will begin to experience the actual physiologic response that one would feel if engulfed in the actual danger.
+The dog will begin to experience the actual physiological response that one would feel if engulfed in the actual danger.
 This can look different in different dogs (or any animal).
 Shaking, barking, crying, hiding, fleeing, vomiting, urinating and destruction of property are all responses that may manifest from any expected or perceived danger.
 The most frequently occurring anxiety in dogs happens to be separation anxiety.

 Signs of fear may include trembling, tucked tail (between legs), withdrawal, hiding, low energy/ lethargy, submission, and passive escape behaviors.
 Signs of panic may include high energy active escape behavior; this escape behavior associated with panic can cause accidental injury.